VivereSV/NioShadowverseLogger/README.md

 DB Praetorian for being the first to wonder "why isn't this working"?

 HSK Bravehood for the bugtesting and getting the screenshots for 1080p.

+SE | TK Dubski for the OSX testing and Macbook Air testing.

 DB randomystery for suffering through my caps lock spam.